Judy just gave two readings on her latest book, a memoir of her early life, called "A Simple Revolution," in New York.

 Judy Grahn has done more to create a women’s literature than any other writer in the past half century.

-The making of an Activist Poet
+A Simple Revolution: The Making of an Activist Poet

-“An Evening with Judy Grahn and Friends” is a public event celebrating Judy and her latest book, A Simple Revolution.
+A Simple Revolution.
 This memoir details her life and career dedicated to social justice, the Gay Women’s Liberation movement, LGBTQ activism and celebration of women in the arts.
 During this public event, she will speak, answer questions and engage in conversation with panelists, some of whom have analogous histories in the Gay Women’s or Men’s Liberation movement.

 A Simple Revolutionhas been nominated for the Northern California Book Award in Creative Nonfiction and a Lambda award for best book in 2013 in the category of lesbian memoir/biography.